 8 Personal Hygiene Tips For Overall Health

-Brush your teeth twice a day and floss more often to help prevent bad breath, buildup of plaque.
-Shower daily and wear freshly-laundered (aka, clean) socks, undergarments.
-Get your fingernails, toenails trimmed once a week.
-Clean your make up brushes more often using a mild baby shampoo.
+Brush your teeth twice a day and floss more often to prevent bad breath and buildup of plaque.
+Shower daily and wear clean clothes, socks, and undergarments.
+Clean up your privates well and keep them dry.
+Clean your nails daily and trim them every week.
+Remove makeup before bed and clean your makeup brushes frequently.
 Use a fresh blade to shave, not a dull or old blade.
+And wash your hands after every toilet visit.

 Are you giving enough importance to your personal hygiene?
 How you take care of yourself could determine your overall health and confidence.
 Not to mention, the people around you feel great to be with you.

-Here are eight things you need to ace in your personal hygiene routine.
+Here are 8 things you need to ace in your personal hygiene routine.

 Everybody knows the importance of keeping your dental game strong.
 The simple etiquette of brushing your teeth twice a day, using a fluoride toothpaste, and flossing once a day keeps you away from bad breath and the buildup of plaque.
 Remember to clean your tongue daily!
 An unclean tongue could lead to bad breath.
 Also, you could rely on sugar-free chewing gums after meals.
 Not only does this give you a burst of fresh breath but it’s great to increase the flow of saliva (useful to flush out germs) in the mouth.
 You could also use an antiseptic mouthwash to keep dental issues at bay.